harshryadav/WorldFlagQuiz/README.md

-# Final-Project-335: Creating a World Map Quiz
+World Map Quiz

-# Team Members:
- - Frank Choukouali(fchoukou)
- - Eyob Ashagire(eashagir)
- - Harsh Yadav(hyadav)
- - Neel Joshi(njoshi24)

 # App Description:
-For our web app final project we created a flag quiz game.
-Users are able to sign in and guess the country name that matches the flag displayed via multiple choice.
-There is a score for each game and  we update the most highest score to the data.
-We display all the scores of all users on the   leaderboard page.
-Morever, User can search for a country by name and just randomly view country.
-Some of the Technologies we used were, get bootstrap for the UI, Node, Express, and Mongo for the backend, and Rest Countries API for flag png and country name.
+The following web application is a world flag quiz.
+Users are able to sign in and attempt to match the displayed flag with the correct country name through multiple choice options.
+Each game keeps track of the player's score and the highest score is recorded and displayed on a leaderboard page.
+Users can also search for a country by name and view a random country.
+Some of the technologies used included Bootstrap for the UI, Node, Express, Mongo for the backend, and the Rest Countries API for flag images and country names.

 # YouTube Full Demo:
 https://www.youtube.com/watch?v=Ng-z8ojaKj8